Getting Started with Telegraf

 telegraf -sample-config -filter cpu:mem -outputfilter influxdb > telegraf.conf

 Start the Telegraf server and direct it to the relevant configuration file:

 Once Telegraf is up and running it’ll start collecting data and writing them to the desired output.

 Returning to our sample configuration, we show what the

 mem data look like in InfluxDB below.

-Note that we used the default input and output configuration settings to get these data.
+Note that we used the default plugin and output configuration settings to get these data.

-- Select a sample of the data in the field
+- Select a sample of the data in the measurement